wink-link/winklink-doc/docs/en/architecture.md

 ### Process a Request

-Oracle's contract events will asynchronously trigger the following procedure:
+The Oracle's contract events asynchronously trigger the following procedure:

 ```mermaid
 sequenceDiagram